creativity + routine + Community = better Health

 Commissioned by the East Sussex Public Health Team in January 2021, Everyday Creativity seeks to explore the impact of creative activity on people’s health and wellbeing during lockdown, developing the things that people have been doing to manage their mental health, build resilience and combat social isolation, with everything from music and photography to crafting and cooking.

 This work is being led by creative organisations and individuals across East Sussex.
-Activity throughout winter and spring of 2021 will be co-designed and developed with 5 distinct groups of people:
+Activity throughout 2021 will be co-designed and developed with 5 distinct groups of people:

 Personal Assistants (PAs) supporting people in the local community